 Total Ankle Replacement

 The ankle joint, or tibiotalar joint, is a complex hinge joint that connects the lower leg to the foot, allowing for up-and-down movement of the foot.
 It is formed by three bones: the tibia (shinbone), the fibula (the smaller bone next to the tibia), and the talus (a bone in the foot that sits just below the tibia and fibula).
 The smooth surfaces of these bones are covered with articular cartilage, which allows them to move against each other with minimal friction.
 The ankle joint plays a crucial role in walking, running, and maintaining balance.
+The entire complex is controlled by a set of ligaments and tendons which surround it.

 What is a Total Ankle Replacement?